-Upshaw, a Democrat, was the representative for Georgia's 5th congressional district from 1925 to 1927.
+Upshaw was the representative for Georgia’s 5th congressional district and was a Democrat.
+He served from 1925 to 1927.

 From May 1919 to Mar 1927, Upshaw missed 297 of 994 roll call votes, which is 29.9%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.